 What we look for when we plan a stay here.

-Through our network we have access to properties here that sit within that standard.
-Each is arranged personally, with the same brief we bring to every stay — the right fit for the right client, handled quietly from start to finish.
+Through our network we have access to private villas here that sit within that standard.
+Each is arranged personally, with the same brief we bring to every stay, the right fit for the right client, handled quietly from start to finish.

 Who Cadaqués is right for.